lilithgannone/lilygannone.ics385spring2026/week6/4.4 Band Generator Project-Random Course Generator/readme.md

 ## Overview

 This project is an extension of the original band name generator code.
 The code was altered to output a random course name instead of a band name.
 First, I analyzed the code.
 Then, I altered the EJS and js files so the correct information would be output to the user.
-The "locals" code has been updated on the EJS, and most of the code in the js file has also been updated.
+The "locals" and header code have been updated on the EJS, and most of the code in the js file has also been updated.